 - The school wants all children to grow into healthy adults.
-We believe that it is dangerous for children to wear shoes with platform soles or high heels in school, so we do not allow this. - We require all children to wear the types of shoe described in the uniform list.
+We believe that it is dangerous for children to wear shoes with platform soles or high heels in school, so we do not allow this. - Neither do we allow children to wear coloured trainers to school; black plain trainers are permitted and are in keeping with the smart appearance of a school uniform. - We require all children to wear the types of shoe described in the uniform list.